-Exposure to smoke from traditional cookstoves and open fires – the primary means of cooking and heating for nearly three billion people in the developing world – causes more than 4 million premature deaths annually, including 590,000 deaths in China, every year.
+Exposure to smoke from traditional cookstoves and open fires – the primary means of cooking and heating for nearly three billion people in the developing world – causes nearly 2.6 million premature deaths annually, including 605,000 deaths in China, every year.

 Clean Cooking Can Help